-It seems that these days everybody’s just talking about the beautiful Montenegrin coast.
-Kotor, the city located in the stunning Kotor Bay is one of the most popular European summer destinations at the moment.
-It has a little bit of everything for anyone’s taste and it attracts both youngs, families and the elder people.
-Perfect weather, vicinity of the crystal clear Adriatic waters, amazing natural landscape, rich cultural heritage and loads of newly open bars and restaurants – Kotor truly is a dream summer destination.
+It seems that these days everybody’s talking about the beautiful Montenegrin coast.
+Kotor, the city located in the stunning Kotor Bay, is one of the most popular European summer destinations at the moment.
+It has a little bit of everything for everyone’s taste, and it equally attracts young people, families and even the elderly.
+Perfect weather, vicinity of the crystal clear Adriatic waters, amazing natural landscape, rich cultural heritage and loads of newly open bars and restaurants – Kotor is a dream summer destination.

 What’s the best time to visit Kotor?

 Definitely during the warmer months.
-During the winter, many activities can’t be done and many bars and restaurants are just closed.
-Summers are sunny and hot, but definitely the best time of the year to visit Kotor.
-To escape crowds visit in the early June or early September.
-May and October still offer nice weather and pretty affordable accomodation.
+During the winter, many activities can’t be done and many bars and restaurants are simply closed.
+Summers are sunny and hot, but they are definitely the best time of the year to visit Kotor.
+To escape the crowds, visit in early June or early September.
+May and October also offer nice weather and pretty affordable accommodation.

 This coastal city of Montenegro was first settled during the Roman times.
-During the rule of the The Venice republic the fortification system that’s surrounding the Old Town was built.
-It’s still very well preserved and listed a World Heritage Site.
+During the rule of the Venetian Republic, the fortification system surrounding the Old Town was built.
+It’s still very well preserved and listed as a World Heritage Site.

-The natural landscape is a pretty impressive one – the limestone cliffs are overhanging the Gulf of Kotor.
+The natural landscape is a pretty impressive one as the limestone cliffs hang over the Gulf of Kotor.
 It may seem like one of the fjords, but it’s actually a ria, a submerged river canyon.

 Stroll around the Old Town

 The best time to explore the Old Town of Kotor is right in the morning, especially during the peak season.
-Pass trough the Gurdich Gate and get lost in the narrow streets and passages of the Old Town.
-Even if you wander without any use of a map, you’ll easily manage to explore everything during the 2 hour walk.
+Pass through the Gurdich Gate and get lost in the narrow streets and passages of the Old Town.
+Even if you wander without any use of a map, you’ll easily manage to explore everything during a two-hour walk.

-The Old Town is literally packed with bars and restaurants mostly cause Montenegrians really have a vibrant cafe culture.
-Order an espresso coffee, relax in a shade of the stone walls and just people watch.
+The Old Town is literally packed with bars and restaurants mostly because Montenegrins really have a vibrant cafe culture.
+Order an espresso coffee, relax in the shade of stone walls and just people watch.
 You’ll easily fall into the local mood.

 Have a spectacular panoramic view

-For a spectacular view of the Kotor Bay and the old city of Kotor climb the stairs that go all the way to the San Giovanni fortress.
+For a spectacular view of Kotor Bay and the old city of Kotor, climb the stairs that go all the way to the San Giovanni fortress.
 The climb up may be a bit exhausting, especially during the hot months, but you’ll happen to forget everything once you’re there.
-In case you’re not able to climb all the way to the fortress, there is a nice Viewpoint not far from the point of entrance and still a great spot to capture some amazing photos.
+In case you’re not able to climb all the way to the fortress, there is a nice viewpoint not far from the point of the entrance which is still a great spot to capture some amazing photos.

 Spend an afternoon at the beach